- Introduction and Drug Classification

 Allison became concerned when her mom experienced some mild nausea and diarrhea throughout the first few days taking the drug, but soon thereafter, her mom began to experience nausea only and not the other possible side effects.
 After about two weeks of taking Aricept, Gail seemed to be tolerating the drug much better and no longer experienced any side effects.
 When they went to the doctor the next time, Allison reported her mother’s tolerance of the drug had improved dramatically, and that after taking the drug for a few weeks only, the other symptoms of dementia, most notably memory issues and slight confusion, also seemed to be doing much better.
 Gail’s doctor felt this dosage was the most appropriate for Gail and wanted her to stay with Aricept for the time being and come back to see her in 3 months unless any serious changes occurred.

-Donepezil is usually started at a dose of 5mg once daily which, while being an effective dose, can easily be increased when necessary to 10mg after about a month of taking the drug.
-While it is recommended that donepezil be taken before bedtime, if sleeplessness or other sleep issues such as night terrors occur, it can instead be given after breakfast.
+Donepezil is usually started at a dose of 5mg once daily, which, while being an effective dose, can easily be increased when necessary to 10mg after about a month of taking the drug.
+While it is recommended that donepezil be taken before bedtime, if sleeplessness or other sleep issues such as night terrors occur, it can be taken after breakfast instead.

 Here are some of the known interactions: